When Can I File for Social Security Disability?

 It is important to note that SSD benefits are not available for individuals who have a partial disability or a short-term disability.
-Only individuals who will be affected by a total for a year or more are eligible.
-SSD benefits are not designed to provide for you 100 percent.
+Only individuals who will be affected for a year or more are eligible.
+SSD benefits are not designed to provide for you 100%.
 The program relies on the assumption that families have multiple working members and access to other support resources during the time of disability, since it is designed to help you until you can work again.

 If you are receiving SSD benefits and reach the age at which you can become fully retired (which depends on when you were born), your disability benefits are automatically converted into retirement benefits of the same amount.

 50+ Years of Experience